East Coast Beaches from Orlando: Family-Friendly Destinations and Water Activities

 Daytona Beach

-driving time: about 1 hour, 7 minutes
+Driving time: 1 hour, 7 minutes

 New Smyrna Beach